danielamariei/points-distance/README.md

 - Parameterized tests for each test cases and for each strategy

 # Prerequisites
-- Java 13 is available on your system
+- Java 11 or a newer version is available on your system
-- Docker

 # Running the application